Chronic-Wound Care Mobile App

 I redesigned the information architecture based on my learnings from the market research.
 Since educational content was important for wound patients, I reorganized the home screen features by prioritizing educational content.
 The top section includes personalized education content based on their wound therapy status.
 The navigation to access videos has also been streamlined, reducing the number of clicks.

-RESEARCH PART 2
+RESEARCH PART 3: MARKET RESEARCH

 I looked into several apps, including Headspace, Wonar Health, Duolingo, Hinge Health, Coursera, and Khan Academy.
 This market research gave me valuable perspectives on user-friendly interfaces, engaging content from visually appealing UI designs, and the user experience of the overall navigation.

-PROPOSED CONCEPTUAL DESIGNS
+PROPOSED CONCEPTUAL LOW-FIDELITY DESIGNS

 DISCLAIMER